Peer Tutoring Program

 At some point in time, most of us can benefit from the assistance of someone who has more experience than we have in a particular area.
 When subject matter is new and different, it can be harder to make relevant connections.
 Tutors are medical students with an interest in helping fellow students.
 Working on a one-on-one basis, a tutor can facilitate adaptation to challenging coursework, enhance learning, help develop study-skill strategies, and build confidence.

-Students who may benefit from tutorial services should complete a Tutor Request Form and schedule an appointment with Laurey Burris by calling 802-656-8648, or by emailing Kiersten Hallquist, the Office of Medical Student Education Administrative Assistant.
+Students who may benefit from tutorial services should complete a Tutor Request Form and schedule an appointment with Laurey Burris by contacting Kiersten Hallquist (802-656-8648), the Office of Medical Student Education Administrative Assistant.
 Laurie will work with you confidentially to accommodate your specific needs and learning styles.
 Assigning two students to work together with a single tutor often enhances the learning process; however, students who receive tutoring benefits must also show committment to the learning process.
 Please review our contract for students receiving tutoring services (developed from the Student Handbook).

 Peer tutors agree to keep all information regarding student sessions confidential.
 However, they are encouraged to contact the Medical Student Education Office directly if they have concerns about a learner's personal and/or professional success.
-If you have comments, questions, suggestions or complaints concerning this program, please email Laurey Burris or call 802-656-8648.
+If you have comments, questions, suggestions or complaints concerning this program, contact Laurey Burris (802-656-0718).
 We take feedback very seriously and will reply as quickly as possible.

 Tutors learn twice; the experience of helping one of your peers to understand the rigor and dynamics of the curriculum can also help you strengthen your own skills in these content areas.
 Moreover, tutors are paid for the hours they work with students.